cytoscape/cytoscape-admin-scripts/project-stats/app-publications/README.md

 with pubmed article ids and generates a set of report files by querying ncbi web APIs.

+If the `cytoscape_papers.txt` tab delimited file is used then the analysis is done on the three main Cytoscape publications and the `.svg` files generated are the ones put on the [Cytoscape Project Statistics Page](https://cytoscape.org/stat.html)

 To generate a report follow the steps below.

 ## Requirements